hitsuji-haneta/png-itxt-decoder/README.md

 # Setup
-- clone this repo to your locak
+- clone this repo to your local
 - run `yarn install` (or npm)

 # How to use